justinethier/cyclone/docs/User-Manual.md

 Option | Notes
 ------ | -----
-`-t`            | Show intermediate trace output in generated C files `-d`            | Only generate intermediate C files, do not compile them `-h, --help`    | Display usage information
+`-t`            | Show intermediate trace output in generated C files `-d`            | Only generate intermediate C files, do not compile them.
+This option will also show the C compiler commands that would have been used to compile the C file.
+`-h, --help`    | Display usage information
 `-v`            | Display version information